Turners Cross (stadium): History

 While known locally and amongst fans as "The Cross", the ground has also been nicknamed "The Box" in the past.
-This accounts for the title of Plunkett Carter's book on Cork soccer, From The Lodge to The Box, where 'the lodge' refers to 'Flower Lodge'.
-Flower Lodge was originally owned by the Ancient Order of Hibernians and was the previous home of Cork soccer.
+This accounts for the title of Plunkett Carter's book on Cork soccer, From The Lodge to the Box: A Miscellany of Cork Soccer (2002), where 'the lodge' refers to Flower Lodge.
+The Flower Lodge ground was originally owned by the Ancient Order of Hibernians and was the previous home of Cork soccer.
 This ground was subsequently sold to the Gaelic Athletic Association, and renamed Páirc Uí Rinn, for Christy Ring, a noted County Cork hurler.

 Cork Constitution, then a rugby and cricket club, was the first club to lease the Turners Cross grounds in 1897.
 (A once popular trivia question was "Which President of Ireland scored a penalty at Turners Cross?"
 The answer is Éamon de Valera (1882–1975) who in his early years played rugby for Rockwell.
 The penalty in question was during a Rockwell vs Cork Constitution rugby match in the Munster Cup.)

 Turners Cross was in use for association football by 1905, and Gaelic games by the 1920s.
 Something of a battle developed to acquire permanent use of the grounds in the 1920s.
 Nemo Rangers secured the ground in 1926, and sought help from the Cork County Board to make the situation permanent.
 However costs forced Nemo to abandon it in 1929, with the Munster Football Association subsequently stating that they had 'acquired' the ground at their AGM two weeks later.
 In order to provide a long-term home for the MFA and Cork soccer, the FAI negotiated a 98-year lease on Turners Cross with the land's owner Helena O'Sullivan.
 Subsequently, during the 1940s, Cork United (whose home grounds were at the Mardyke) also used the ground for training matches and 'B' team matches.
 In January 1947, following extensive flooding in the city, Cork United switched a league match with Drumcondra to the Cross at reputedly 15 minutes notice.

 When Evergreen United were elected to the League of Ireland in 1951, they became sub-tenants of the FAI at the ground in a sharing arrangement with the MFA.
 Evergreen later changed their name to Cork Celtic.
 After winning their first (and only) Dublin City Cup, by defeating Drumcondra in the final, which was held at the Cross, the next day's Irish Press stated, "Turner's Cross ground itself is not conducive to good football, and there was absolutely no atmosphere."
 Celtic themselves made it clear that without owning the ground it would only ever have a basic level of upkeep.